High Risk of Overdose continues in Chautauqua County

 The MHA has many resources to assist individuals suffering substance use disorders and their families.
 Per Steven Cobb, Executive Director of MHA in Chautauqua County, “MHA will help anyone.
 There is no requirement to stop using, and no judgment from an MHA coach.
 We are willing to help you use in a safer way, get food, find stable housing, and get medical care.”
 Recovery Coaches from the Mental Health Association (MHA) are available to help anyone get connected with treatment seven days a week by calling 716-661-9044 from 8 a.m. to 12 midnight.

 Access to MAT (medication assisted treatment) in Chautauqua County is now readily available through TLC Health, UPMC Chautauqua, The Resource Center, The Chautauqua Center, and The Chautauqua County Mental Health clinics.
-The Chautauqua County Crisis Hotline, 1-800-724-02461, is available if you are experiencing a personal crisis or are in emotional distress.
+The Chautauqua County Crisis Hotline,

 Evergreen Health Services in Chautauqua County has seen higher than normal reports of Narcan use from their patients in March.